gboeing/ppd430/syllabus/readme.md

   - Collect urban data from the web and APIs
   - Explore, wrangle, clean, transform, and merge data
   - Visualize and map urban data
-  - Conduct basic spatial statistical analyses
+  - Conduct basic statistical analyses